klausi/rustnish/README.md

 expected.
 Add tests with broken HTTP requests to cover error handling of the reverse proxy.
 All ```unwrap()``` calls in none test code should be removed and covered by proper error handling.

+## Goal 5: Continues integration testing with Travis CI
+Completed: no

+Enable [Travis CI](http://travis-ci.org/) so that the automated tests are run after every Git push to the Rustnish repository.
+Enable [Clippy](https://github.com/rust-lang-nursery/rust-clippy) that also checks for Rust best practices.